 - For centuries, men hunted the animal, yet despite this, unlike many other species of whale, its population remains rather extensive.

 - Exact estimates cannot be made, therefore, only extrapolations available.
 These put its extant numbers anywhere between 200,000 and 1.5 million individuals.

 You can easily distinguish and recognize the Sperm Whale by its extremely large head, relative to body length.
 Varying among individuals, the head represents between 25-35 percent of the entire body length.

 This species also displays the greatest degree of sexual dimorphism of any known cetacean.
 An adult male Sperm Whale sometimes reaches 52 ft (16 m) in length and averages roughly 90,000 lb (40,823 kg) in weight.

 The significantly smaller females attain a length of around 36 ft (11 m) and weigh about 30,000 lb (13,607 kg).

-The mammal primarily feeds on the larger species that share their deeper habitat.
-The majority of their prey consists of skates, sharks, squids, and larger fish.
+The mammal also primarily feeds on the larger species that share its deeper habitat.
+Therefore, the majority of the prey consists of skates, sharks, squids, and larger fish.